edbiomedai/scmorph/docs/source/usage.rst

 .. note::
     Note that here we labeled images on if they contained large particles in the DAPI channel.
     However, this method can be used with any image-level annotations.
-    Depending on how small the artefacts are and how many images are labeled the QC may work better or worse.
+    Depending on how small the artifacts are and how many images are labeled the QC may work better or worse.

 .. code-block:: python

    path_to_image_csv = "./data/test_image_data.csv"
    img_qc = sm.qc.read_image_qc(path_to_image_csv) # read image QC data from csv file
-   sm.qc.qc_with(ad, img_qc) # perform QC
+   sm.qc.qc_images(ad, img_qc) # perform QC

 Unsupervised single-cell QC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this task, we will try to remove outlier cells, which are presumably poorly measured cells, based on their morphological profiles.
-Since manually labeling single-cells is a tedious task, here we provide an unsupervised approach to outlier removal based on `PyOD's <http://jmlr.org/papers/v20/19-011.html>` implementation of EODF.
+Since manually labeling single-cells is a tedious task, here we provide an unsupervised approach to outlier removal based on `PyOD's <http://jmlr.org/papers/v20/19-011.html>_` implementation of EODF.

 .. note::
     This method has two caveats:

     #.
 It needs an educated guess about the fraction of cells that are of poor quality.
     #.
 It also requires those poor-quality cells to be at the edges of their feature distribution.
-    #.
     In other words, if for example poorly segmented cells are phenotypically similar to real cells, this method will not work.

 .. code-block:: python